 Money laundering is a very comprehensive issue, and these criminal activities are a risk for institutions such as banks, real estate agents, the gaming and gambling industry.
 Also, Apart from these institutions, money laundering is a great risk in tax evasion.
 Tax evasion means using illegal plans to avoid taxes that must be paid legally.
 Tax evasion is made over taxes such as tax evasion, income or wealth, or inheritance taxes, and customs duties.
 Tax amnesty incentives and returning assets can increase ML / FT risks.
 Tax amnesty and asset return incentives encourage taxpayers to highlight previously undeclared funds or other assets.
 This may cause large amounts of funds excluded from the official financial system to be invested in financial institutions during the program.

-The consequences of this situation may exceed the capacity to implement money laundering (AML) and counter-terrorism financing (CFT) measures.
+The consequences of this situation may exceed the capacity to implement Anti-Money Laundering (AML) and counter-terrorism financing measures.
 Furthermore, in cases where funds or other assets are returned, information about funds or other assets can be kept in different countries, making it difficult for financial institutions to verify the legitimacy of these transactions.
 As a result, all these activities are some of the situations that can lead to money laundering.

-On the other side, After the 2008 economic crisis, the public debt of many countries increased, so the countries aimed to increase their tax revenues in order to serve the need for education, health, and housing expenditures.
+On the other side, After the 2008 economic crisis, the public debt of many countries increased.
+Hence, the countries aimed to increase their tax revenues in order to serve the need for education, health, and housing expenditures.
 Some misuse has occurred in this tax system used by governments.
-In 2011, the Tax Justice Network announced that $ 3.1 trillion was lost annually due to tax evasion and the tax heavens of companies.
+In 2011, the Tax Justice Network announced that $ 3.1 trillion was lost annually due to tax evasion and companies' tax heavens.
 These figures are very high, and the reduction of money laundering activities in tax evasion or reduction of tax evasion is of great importance for governments.

 Money Laundering Techniques in Tax Evasion

-Financial criminals apply some techniques while laundering money and these techniques reduce the likelihood of their transactions occurring, and they can launder money more easily.
+Financial criminals apply some techniques while laundering money, and these techniques reduce the likelihood of their transactions occurring, and they can launder money more easily.
 As the Financial Action Task Force (FATF) indicates, financial criminals can perform these techniques through financial systems, cash couriers, legal exports, and imports.
-As the first stage of money laundering, criminals deposit their money from tax evasion into a bank or inoculate to the turnover of a legitimate business.
+As the first stage of money laundering, criminals deposit their money from tax evasion into a bank or inoculate to the legitimate business's turnover.
 This stage is called the pre-washing.
-In the second stage, money travels all over the world many times in order to hide the illegal source of money, and this is called the main wash.
+In the second stage, money travels worldwide many times to hide the illegal source of money, which is called the main wash.
 At this stage, there are complex risks and financial structures.
 Offshore centers play an important role in the main wash.
 In the money laundering phase, the more often money travels around the world, the less can be traced to the origin of the crime.
 Finally, it is the stage of the use of money.

 Criminals make permanent investments with this money, such as buying a company, buying lux car or jewel.
 Moreover, various methods are used for money laundering, some of which are; Opening an account with a fictitious or wrong name, Smurfing, Partnering in crime with financial institutions, Benefiting from various companies, Exchange offices.